Hurricane Jova (2011): Meteorological history

-Jova began to weaken gradually on October 11 as an upper-atmospheric trough over the Baja California Peninsula generated southwesterly wind shear over the hurricane while pulling it north-northeastwards.
+After reaching its peak intensity, Jova began to gradually weaken on October 11 as an upper-atmospheric trough over the Baja California Peninsula generated southwesterly wind shear over the hurricane.
+The trough also began pulling Jova north-northeastwards.
 The eye became cloud-filled and the eyewall began to fragment as the wind shear disrupted the storm's organization, causing Jova to weaken below major hurricane status at 12:00 UTC on October 11.
 At the time, the system was centered just 120 nmi south-southwest of Manzanillo, Mexico.
-Jova subsequently accelerated towards the Mexican coast, eventually making landfall 35 nmi northwest of Barra de Navidad, Jalisco, at 12:00 UTC on October 12.
-The hurricane briefly arrested its weakening trend right before landfall, with the eye becoming visible on satellite imagery once again.
-This allowed it to remain a Category 2 hurricane at landfall, possessing winds of 85 kn.
-The mountains of western Mexico greatly disrupted Jova's circulation as it moved inland, causing Jova to rapidly degrade to a tropical storm within six hours of landfall.
-The system's surface circulation dissipated entirely by 00:00 UTC on October 13, marking the end of Jova's existence as a tropical cyclone.
+Jova subsequently accelerated towards the Mexican coast, making landfall 35 nmi northwest of Barra de Navidad, Jalisco, at 12:00 UTC on October 12.
+The hurricane briefly halted its weakening trend right before landfall, with the eye becoming visible on satellite imagery once again.
+This allowed Jova to remain a Category 2 hurricane at landfall, possessing winds of 85 kn.
+The mountains of western Mexico greatly disrupted Jova's circulation as it moved inland, causing the hurricane to rapidly degrade to a tropical storm within six hours of landfall.
+The system's surface circulation dissipated entirely by 00:00 UTC on October 13 over the mountainous terrain of Mexico.

 Preparations

-Early in Jova's duration, the National Hurricane Center predicted that it would strike southwestern Mexico as a hurricane in its five-day forecast.
-Beginning on October 8, the NHC advised residents in Mexico to monitor Jova's path.
-The next day, the Mexican government issued a hurricane watch from Punta San Telmo in southwestern Michoacán to Cabo Corrientes, Jalisco, with a tropical storm watch extending further south to Lázaro Cárdenas, Michoacán.
-Six hours later, watches were upgraded to their respective intensity warnings.
+Early in Jova's duration, the United States National Hurricane Center (NHC) predicted that the storm would strike southwestern Mexico as a hurricane, within its five-day forecast.
+Beginning on October 8, the NHC advised residents in Mexico to monitor Jova's path; the next day, the Mexican government issued a hurricane watch from Punta San Telmo in southwestern Michoacán to Cabo Corrientes, Jalisco, with a tropical storm watch extending further south to Lázaro Cárdenas, Michoacán.
+Six hours later, the watches were both upgraded to warnings.
 A day later, a tropical storm watch was issued north of the hurricane warning area to San Blas, Nayarit.

-In Puerto Vallarta, the port was closed.
-Residents boarded up shops and stayed at home and fishermen stocked up on food and water, though some people failed to prepare like they did in Hurricane Kenna, the last major hurricane to have severe effects on the region.
+The port of Puerto Vallarta was closed, where residents boarded up shops and stayed at home.
+Fishermen stocked up on food and water, though some residents failed to prepare like they did for Hurricane Kenna, the last major hurricane to have severe effects on the region, nine years prior.
 Hotels were deserted and shops were closed.
 Even though no mandatory evacuations were ordered for the city, businesses were closed and boarded up in nearby towns.
 Officials in Jalisco opened up 70 shelters in 11 municipalities.
-The Manzanillo port was closed; 13 cargo ships were stuck after the port closed.
-The Mexican Navy evacuated a total of 2,600 people.
+The port of Manzanillo was closed, stranding 13 cargo ships.
+The Mexican Navy evacuated a total of 2,600 people from the region as Jova approached.